Evolution of star clusters with initial bulk rotation via N-body simulations: Results

 \subsection{Synthetic observations for simulated clusters}

 Here, we present our simulations in three observational magnitude filters and spectral energy distribution (SED).
-We use \texttt{GalevNB} \citep{pang2016galev} to convert the physical properties of $N$-body simulation data into filter bands of Gaia, China Space Station Telescope (CSST), and Hubble Space Telescope/ Space Telescope Imaging Spectrograph (HST/STIS).
-This allows direct comparison between numerical studies and observations.
-SED is needed to investigate excess ultraviolet (UV) emission.
-We convert the data into spectra spanning far-UV to near-IR wavelengths.
-The SED is created by summing the fluxes of the stellar population.
-We further separate the summation of fluxes into two categories: single stars and binary systems.
+We used \texttt{GalevNB} \citep{pang2016galev} to convert the physical properties of $N$-body simulation data into filter bands of Gaia, China Space Station Telescope (CSST), and Hubble Space Telescope/ Space Telescope Imaging Spectrograph (HST/STIS).
+This allows for direct comparison between numerical studies and observations.
+The SED is needed to investigate excess ultraviolet (UV) emission.
+We converted the data into spectra spanning far-UV to near-IR wavelengths.
+The SED was created by summing the fluxes of the stellar population.
+We further separated the summation of fluxes into two categories: single stars and binary systems.

 Fig.~\ref{fig:cmd_galev} shows the CMDs of the simulated clusters in three observational filters for ages between $0\,\text{Myr}$ to $1.3\,\text{Gyr}$ for the model with 15k stars, $f_{\rm bin}=50\%$, $Z=0.01$, and $\omega_0=1.2$.
 As can be seen from the figure, the magnitude ranges of CSST and HST are very similar to that of Gaia.
-Note that for a binary to be classified as a WD binary, at least one of the two components should be a WD.
+We note that for a binary to be classified as a WD binary, at least one of the two components should be a WD.
 Initially, the majority of the single stars and binaries are on the main sequence.
 The number of binary systems is equal to the number of single stars.
 After 100\,Myr, there are ONWDs that are mostly single stars.
 However, in further evolution, there are mostly COWDs.
 Single-star WDs formed the WD sequence on the bottom left side of the CMD.
 Binaries with WDs are either near the main sequence or between the main sequence and the WD sequence.
 The ones between them are the cataclysmic variable star binaries, which are interacting WD binaries that have an MS star companion with a mass comparable to the WD \citep{warner1995, pang2022cv}.

 Fig.~\ref{fig:sed_galev} shows SEDs for ages from 0\,Myr to 1.3\,Gyr for the model with 15k stars, $f_{\rm bin}=50\%$, $Z=0.01$, and $\omega_0=1.2$.
 The curves represent the total flux (blue), single star flux (green), and binary system flux (orange).
 In the models with $f_{\rm bin}=50\%$, binaries have twice the flux the of the single stars.